 Expat health insurance does not cover all pregnancy care.
 The conditions for pregnancy coverage are very specific and only offered on our premium expat plan.

-If you get pregnant after you have been on the expat health insurance policy for at least six months, then the costs of routine prenatal examinations and childbirth will be covered.
+If you get pregnant after you have been on the premium expat health insurance policy for at least six months, then the costs of routine prenatal examinations and childbirth will be covered.
 Read more about that here.

-If you are pregnant when you start your coverage, then routine prenatal visits are not covered.
-Care is only available for unexpected medical issues and emergencies that were not apparent at the start of coverage.
+Coverage is, however, still available for unexpected medical issues and emergencies relating to your pregnancy that were not apparent before the start of coverage.
 These may include:

-- Medically necessary termination of pregnancy;
+Medically necessary termination of pregnancy;

-- Premature delivery (before the 36th week of pregnancy).
+Premature delivery (before the 36th week of pregnancy).